yashmadan123/MCW-Enterprise-class-networking/Hands-on lab/HOL step-by-step - Enterprise-class networking in Azure.md

     ![In the Add health probe blade, Name is HTTP, and Protocol is HTTP.](images/Hands-onlabstep-by-step-Enterprise-classnetworkinginAzureimages/media/image75.png "Add health probe blade")

-1. Choose **OK**.
+12. Choose **OK**.

-1. After the Health probe has updated.
+13. After the Health probe has updated.
 Select **Load balancing rules**.
 Choose +**Add** and complete the configuration as shown below followed by selecting **OK**.

+    - Name: **HTTP**
+    - Leave the rest as defaults

     ![Configuration completion for adding a load balancer rule.](images/Hands-onlabstep-by-step-Enterprise-classnetworkinginAzureimages/media/image76.png "Add load balancing rule")

     **It will take 2-3 minutes for the changes to save.**

-1. From an RDP session to WGWEB1, open your browser and point it at <http://10.7.1.254>.
+14. From an RDP session to WGWEB1, open your browser and point it at <http://10.7.1.254>.
 Ensure that you successfully connect to either one of two Web servers.

     ![A CloudShop Demo - Products - running on Web1 message displays. ](images/Hands-onlabstep-by-step-Enterprise-classnetworkinginAzureimages/media/image77.png "Server response")

     ![A CloudShop Demo - Products - running on Web2 message displays. ](images/Hands-onlabstep-by-step-Enterprise-classnetworkinginAzureimages/media/image78.png "Server response")

-1. Using the portal, disassociate the public IP from the NIC of **WGWEB1** **VM**.
+15. Using the portal, disassociate the public IP from the NIC of **WGWEB1** **VM**.
 Do this by selecting the Networking section below on the VM.

     ![Selection of the Networking section on the VM.](images/Hands-onlabstep-by-step-Enterprise-classnetworkinginAzureimages/media/image79.png "Virtual machine networking blade")

-1. Next, select the listed network interface **WGWEB1NetworkInterface** on the hyperlink.
+16. Next, select the listed network interface **WGWEB1NetworkInterface** on the hyperlink.

-1. Next, choose the **IP configurations** section shown.
+17. Next, choose the **IP configurations** section shown.

     ![Selection of the IP Configuration section.](images/Hands-onlabstep-by-step-Enterprise-classnetworkinginAzureimages/media/image80.png "Network interface blade")

-1. Next, select the **ipconfig1** section on the NAME shown above.
+18. Next, select the **ipconfig1** section on the NAME shown above.

-1. Next, select and make sure that the **Public IP address settings** is shown disabled below, and choose **Save**.
+19. Next, select and make sure that the **Public IP address settings** is shown disabled below, and choose **Save**.
 This should remove the public IP address from the network interface of the VM.

     ![Disabling of the Public IP address settings.](images/Hands-onlabstep-by-step-Enterprise-classnetworkinginAzureimages/media/image81.png "IP configuration blade")